spwhitton/consfigurator/doc/connections.rst

 --------------------------------------------------

-When the current connection is a Lisp-type connection, connection types which enter Linux containers, such as ``:SYSTEMD-MACHINED``, invoke the setns(2) system call directly.
+When the current connection is a Lisp-type connection, connection types which enter Linux containers, such as ``:LXC`` and ``:SYSTEMD-MACHINED``, invoke the setns(2) system call directly.
 The implementation of this is the connection type ``CONSFIGURATOR.CONNECTION.LINUX-NAMESPACE::SETNS``.
 The implementation of the ``POST-FORK`` generic for that connection type is structured similarly to the nsenter(1) command from util-linux.
 This has the advantage that ``CONSFIGURATOR.CONNECTION.LINUX-NAMESPACE::SETNS`` should be reusable for implementing connection types which enter other kinds of Linux container; the container runtime-specific code is limited to determining the PID of the